quipper/devops-test/README.md

   - The name of programming language you use
   - The name of database software you use
   - The way how to run the program you create
-  - What aspects you considered (or compromised) about
+  - What are the main aspects that you took into consideration (or compromised)
 3. After all, run `./archive.sh`.
 This command creates `quipper-devops-test.zip` ZIP file from HEAD revision of current Git branch.
 4. Send ZIP archive file to us as an attachment of email.